 1. Current leave and other employment-related policies to support parents a.
 Maternity leave (Mutterschutz) (responsibility of Federal Ministry of Social Affairs, Health, Care and Consumer Protection)

 Length of leave (before and after birth)

-• 16 weeks: eight weeks before the birth and eight weeks after the birth.
-It is obligatory to take leave; expectant mothers are prohibited from working during this time.
+- Sixteen weeks: eight weeks before the birth and eight weeks after the birth. - It is obligatory to take all the leave.

 Payment and funding